Limerick - Atlantic Edge, European Embrace

-Welcome to Limerick, a county of surprises.
-Ireland’s third largest city but also its most friendly and welcoming destination; a cultural hotbed, renowned for its many archaeological and historic wonders; the economic core of Ireland’s Mid-West but widely known for its warmth and home town feel.
+A county of surprises.
+Europes third largest English Speaking city but also its most friendly and welcoming destination; a cultural hotbed, renowned for its many archaeological and historic wonders; the economic core of Ireland’s Mid-West but widely known for its warmth and home town feel.
 Whatever way you look at it, Limerick will truly surprise you.
 Few regions offer the magical blend of City and County quite like Limerick.
 Famed for the friendliness of its people, whether you are a veteran or a Limerick debutant, you are sure to enjoy yourself!
 With a whole host of superb accommodation options, family fun festivals, exciting arts and cultural events and awardwinning restaurants, shopping, buzzing nightlife, top class activities and attractions, Limerick truly has something for everyone to enjoy!
 Limerick is synonymous with sport so it doesn’t matter whether you prefer to spectate or participate, one thing you can rely on is that there is some major sporting action for you to enjoy while visiting Limerick City and County

 Limerick is strategically located mid-way along the Western seaboard of Ireland, and is the retail, business, financial, industrial, administrative and commercial heart of the mid-west region